DaniEC3/Pokedex-App/README.md

 # Pokedex Web App
-Welcome to the Pokedex Web App—a modern, interactive web application designed for Pokémon enthusiasts!
-This project allows users to explore a comprehensive collection of Pokémon, view detailed stats, and search for their favorite creatures.
+Welcome to the Pokedex Web App.
+This project allows users to explore a collection of Pokémon, view stats, and search them by name.

 # Features
 - Search Functionality: Quickly find Pokémon by name.